'Deadpool 2': What the Critics Are Saying

 The Hollywood Reporter's John DeFore argues that the sequel is just as funny as the first, if not more refreshing, given that its smart-mouthed hero is now in his sophomore outing.
 And though there's action aplenty, the film balances action with character development, DeFore writes: "With Reynolds' charismatic irreverence at its core, the pic moves from bloody mayhem to lewd comedy and back fluidly, occasionally even making room to go warm and mushy."

-Over at Indiewire, critic Kate Erbland writes that Deadpool 2 delivers on the promise of the first film "and more."
-At first, she argues, the film has its issues: The first act "frenetic, uneven pace, hopscotching through at least four different set-ups that could spawn its own full-length feature."
+Over at IndieWire, critic Kate Erbland writes that Deadpool 2 delivers on the promise of the first film "and more."
+At first, she argues, the film has its issues.
+She writes that the first act has a "frenetic, uneven pace, hopscotching through at least four different set-ups that could spawn its own full-length feature."

 Uproxx critic Vince Mancini was another who said the sequel surpasses the original, writing that the film manages to escape the franchise plans of Fox and still revel "in the small victories, in simply feeling like it was written by dorks and not an algorithm."
 Mancini added that although he is generally skeptical about superhero films that are self-aware about their own cleverness, Deadpool 2 won him over with "a sense of play" and a refreshing lack of huge stakes.